Wheels Up News: Johnson Fistel Urges Shareholders to Join Wheels Up Experience Class Action Lawsuit - UP

-SAN DIEGO, April 19, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Wheels Up Experience Inc. UP.
-The class action is on behalf of shareholders who purchased Wheels Up Experience securities between November 9, 2022 and March 31, 2023, inclusive (the "Class Period").
+/EIN News/ -- SAN DIEGO, April 19, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Wheels Up Experience Inc. (NYSE: UP).
+The class action is on behalf of shareholders who purchased Wheels Up Experience securities between November 9, 2022 and March 31, 2023, inclusive (the “Class Period”).
 Investors are hereby notified that they have until June 19, 2023, to move the Court to serve as lead plaintiff in this action.

 What actions may I take at this time?
 If you suffered a loss and are interested in learning more about being a lead plaintiff, please contact Jim Baker (jimb@johnsonfistel.com) by email or phone at 619-814-4471.
 If emailing, please include a phone number.